shiruimin123/DD2360GPU/asssignment1/report1.md

 ## Exercise 3 - Rodinia CUDA benchmarks and Comparison with CPU

 #### 1. Compile both OMP and CUDA versions of your selected benchmarks.
 Do you need to make any changes in Makefile?
+The modifications we need to make to the makefile include paths and computing capabilities.

+From exercise2 we found that the calculate capability of Google Colab is "7.5".
+We specify the target architecture in the Makefile as "-arch sm_75" to support the code running on GPUs with sm_75 caculating capabilities.

 #### 2. Ensure the same input problem is used for OMP and CUDA versions.
 Report and compare their execution time.
 particlefilter[CUDA]